An analytical model of momentum availability for predicting large wind farm power: Two-scale momentum theory

 \section{Two-scale momentum theory}

 By considering the conservation of momentum for a control volume with and without a wind farm present, \citet{Nishino2020} derived the non-dimensional farm momentum (NDFM) equation:

-where $\beta$ is the farm wind-speed reduction factor defined as $\beta\equiv U_F/U_{F0}$ (with $U_F$ defined as the average wind speed in the nominal farm-layer of height $H_F$, and $U_{F0}$ is the farm-layer-averaged speed without the presence of the turbines); $C_T^*$ is the (farm-averaged) `internal' turbine thrust coefficient defined as $C_T^*\equiv \sum_{i=1}^{n}T_i/\frac{1}{2}\rho U_F^2nA$ (where $T_i$ is the thrust of turbine $i$, $A$ is the rotor swept area and $n$ is the number of turbines in the farm); $\lambda$ is the array density defined as $\lambda\equiv nA/S_F$ (where $S_F$ is the wind farm area); $C_{f0}$ is the natural friction coefficient of the surface defined as $C_{f0}\equiv \langle \tau_{w0} \rangle /\frac{1}{2}\rho U_{F0}^2$ (where $\tau_{w0}$ is the undisturbed bottom shear stress); $\gamma$ is the bottom friction exponent defined as $\gamma\equiv \log_\beta (\langle \tau_w \rangle/ \langle \tau_{w0} \rangle)$ (assumed to be 2 in this study); and $M$ is the momentum availability factor given by:
+where $\beta$ is the farm wind-speed reduction factor defined as $\beta\equiv U_F/U_{F0}$ (with $U_F$ defined as the average wind speed in the nominal farm-layer of height $H_F$, and $U_{F0}$ is the farm-layer-averaged speed without the presence of the turbines); $C_T^*$ is the (farm-averaged) `internal' turbine thrust coefficient defined as $C_T^*\equiv \sum_{i=1}^{n}T_i/\frac{1}{2}\rho U_F^2nA$ (where $T_i$ is the thrust of turbine $i$, $A$ is the rotor swept area and $n$ is the number of turbines in the farm); $\lambda$ is the array density defined as $\lambda\equiv nA/S_F$ (where $S_F$ is the wind farm area); $C_{f0}$ is the natural friction coefficient of the surface defined as $C_{f0}\equiv \tau_{w0} /\frac{1}{2}\rho U_{F0}^2$ (where $\tau_{w0}$ is the undisturbed bottom shear stress); $\gamma$ is the bottom friction exponent defined as $\gamma\equiv \log_\beta (\tau_w / \tau_{w0})$ (assumed to be 2 in this study); and $M$ is the momentum availability factor given by:

 where $U$ is the velocity in the hub-height wind direction (i.e. streamwise direction) $x_F$, $X$ represents the net streamwise momentum injection through the top and side boundaries of the control volume (due to advection and Reynolds stress), $C$ is the streamwise component of the Coriolis force averaged over the control volume, $\partial p / \partial{x_F}$ is the pressure gradient in the direction $x_F$ and the subscript $0$ refers to values without the turbines present.
-In this study we use a fixed definition for the farm-layer height of $H_F=2.5H_{hub}$ where $H_{hub}$ is the turbine hub-height, following \citet{Kirby2022}.
+Any imbalance between the momentum supplied to the control volume and total bottom drag (i.e., turbine thrust and surface drag) will accelerate or decelerate the flow, giving the time derivative terms in equation \ref{momentumavailability} \citep{Nishino2020}.
+In this study we ignore the Coriolis terms and time derivative terms (i.e., we assume stationary atmospheric conditions) and use a fixed definition for the farm-layer height of $H_F=2.5H_{hub}$ where $H_{hub}$ is the turbine hub-height, following \citet{Kirby2022}.

 The theoretical framework \citet{Nishino2020} used to derive equation \ref{eqn:windfarmmomentum} is known as the `two-scale momentum theory'.
 The left-hand side of equation \ref{eqn:windfarmmomentum} is expected to depend primarily on turbine-scale or `internal' conditions.
 This includes turbine layout and operating conditions, and the hub-height wind speed and direction.
 The right-hand side of equation \ref{eqn:windfarmmomentum} is assumed to depend on `external' farm-scale conditions.